 December 2: Application deadline and $1,000 deposit due*

 December 15: Notification of acceptance and submit passport application, if needed

 April: Travel clinic (exact date TBD)

-*The $1,000 deposit is fully refundable for students who are not chosen to participate.
+*Check should be submitted to Melanie Hahn in the Global Education office (made out to John Carroll University).
+The $1,000 deposit is fully refundable for students who are not chosen to participate.
 The $1,000 deposit is not refundable once a student is accepted.
-After February 15, the amount that will not be refunded is $2,000.
-After March 13, no refunds will be given.
+After January 15, the amount that will not be refunded is $2,000.
+After March 11, no refunds will be given.